 More conservative-minded investors might prefer something like Schroder Asian Income.
 It comes with a more diversified geographic spread across developed Asian, and is underweight China.
-The fund holds around 65 names in total, with Hong Kong, Taiwan, South Korea, Singapore and Australia accounting for over 70% of the portfolio at last valuation.
-Major holdings here include the likes of Samsung Electronics, China Mobile and Taiwan Semiconductor Manufacturing; stodgy blue chip stocks that do much of their business in Asia and Australasia.
+The fund holds around 65 names in total – with Hong Kong, Taiwan, South Korea, Singapore and Australia accounting for over 70% of the portfolio at last valuation.
+Major holdings here include the likes of Samsung Electronics, China Mobile and Taiwan Semiconductor Manufacturing – stodgy blue chip stocks that do much of their business in Asia and Australasia.
 British income investors will also recognise the presence of BHP Group and Rio Tinto.
-The combined value of the fund’s holdings of the two mining giants came in at over £70M at the end of 1H20.
+The combined value of the fund’s holdings of the two mining giants came in at over £70m at the end of 1H20.

 Schroder Asian Income

-I singled this one out for a few reasons.
-Firstly, it must be among the larger funds in its sector; net assets stand at around £1.2B according to a quick look on Hargreaves Lansdown.
+I singled this one out for a few reasons really.
+Firstly, it must be among the larger funds in its sector – net assets standing at around £1.2b according to a quick look on Hargreaves Lansdown.
 Among the specifically income-focused Asian funds, Schroder Asian Income is the largest of the lot.
+Two, the focus on income gives the underlying portfolio a value tilt, which is a plus point in my book.

-Secondly, the focus on income gives the underlying portfolio a value tilt, which is a plus point in my book.
+Now, value as a strategy hasn’t done so well recently.
 The fund has returned 68% over the past five years, which is less than the 88% posted by the MSCI AC Asia Pacific ex Japan Index benchmark.
-That doesn’t bother me too much.
-A chunk of that underperformance is probably due to the exclusion of low-yielding Chinese giants like Alibaba and Tencent.
+That doesn’t bother me too much, and a chunk of that underperformance is probably due to the exclusion of low-yielding Chinese giants like Alibaba and Tencent.
 Growth names won’t always outperform value, even if it seems that way right now.
-A large-cap dividend fund is also a good fit for the site in general; the units sport a 3.9% TTM dividend yield as things currently stand.
+A large-cap dividend fund is also a good fit for the site – with the units currently offering a 3.9% yield.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!